 *Note: I highly recommend that you travel with a medical kit with you at all times.
-Some countries do not have the same over-the-counter medications that we have in the U.S., and you may be too ill to go to the pharmacy, or the pharmacy may be closed at the time you are in need of the medications/ medical supplies.
-I have provided a list above of what medications/supplies I keep on hand with me at all times for a good base for your medical kit.
+Some countries do not have the same over-the-counter medications that we have in the U.S. or you may be too sick to go.

 I keep Cipro, Azithromycin, and Imodium on hand in case of traveler’s diarrhea.
 Benadryl for potential allergic reactions and symptoms of the common cold.
-Saline eye drops for dry eyes due to long flights, Band-aids and Neosporin for any minor cuts and scrapes and Cortisone cream to treat insect bites, poison ivy/oak, dermatitis, and generalized rash.
+Saline eye drops for dry eyes due to long flights.
+Band-aids and Neosporin for any minor cuts and scrapes.
+Cortisone cream to treat insect bites, poison ivy, itchy skin, and rash.

-Rolaids come in handy for heartburn, upset stomach and indigestion due to increased stomach acid and Pepto Bismol helps with nausea, heartburn, indigestion, upset stomach and diarrhea due to overindulgence of food.
+Rolaids come in handy for heartburn, upset stomach, and indigestion.
+Pepto Bismol helps with nausea, heartburn, indigestion, upset stomach and diarrhea due to overindulgence of food.
 I also make sure to pack both Advil for general aches and pains and Tylenol for fever reduction.

 *Note: These miscellaneous items are anything but ordinary.
-They are must-have items that I cannot live without and use regularly and highly recommend.
+They are must-have items that you can’t live without.
 The travel laundry clothesline I chose has surgical quality rubber braiding and no need for clothespins.
-I cannot tell you how many times we have used this clothesline.
-It is unbelievable how hard it is to book an Airbnb with a washer and dryer or even find a place to wash your laundry in town (coin laundry or dry cleaner) in certain countries.
-We have had to hand wash our laundry on several occasions, and this clothesline has allowed us to easily hang our clothes outside or in our home to air dry.
+We’ve had to hand wash our laundry many times and this clothesline has allowed us to easily hang our clothes outside or in our home to air dry.

-Although I do not use the door stop at every stay, there are circumstances in which we have shared living spaces and the door stop simply provides peace of mind.
-A luggage lock will not prevent someone from stealing your carry-on bag, but it will avoid quick “grab and go” theft.
+I don’t use the door stop at every stay, but there are circumstances in which we’ve shared living spaces and the door stop simply provided peace of mind.
+A luggage lock will not prevent someone from stealing your carry-on bag, but it will help with quick “grab and go” theft.
 If anything it helps act as a deterrent and will hopefully make a thief think twice.

 We carry our tactical pen with us everywhere.
-It serves as both a self-defense weapon (it can break glass too) and a writing pen.
-Although I thankfully have never had to use this pen for self-defense, it helps me feel more secure and confident when I am walking alone or in a new area that is unfamiliar to me.
+It’s a self-defense weapon and a writing pen.
+Although I thankfully have never had to use this pen to defend myself, it helps me feel more secure and confident when I’m walking alone or in a new area that’s unfamiliar to me.